-It is my contention that our Queensland people confidently assume the reliable independence of its judicial officers, instilling faith in the workings of the courts, notwithstanding that most of the work accomplished in the courts passes without notice.
+It is my contention that the public confidently assumes the reliable independence of its judicial officers, instilling faith in the workings of the courts, notwithstanding that most of the work accomplished in the courts passes without notice.
 As I have said, that the people do not, by and large, trouble to attend court proceedings, does not signal any general lack of interest, or any lack of appreciation of the significance of the courts - although unfortunately not too many people manage to get their heads around the detail of the process.